NikitaMild/AtomConfigs/README.md

-path tp the directory: ~/.atom/
+path to the directory: ~/.atom/

 replace all files